teradici/deploy/dev/domain-controller/README.md

  * Connection Broker
  * Security Gateway
  * Publicly available binaries
- * One or more virtual workstations
+ * One or more user applications
  * ARM Templates
  * External data stores (CAM provides a data storage account for all virtual hardrives)
- * Keyvault (This contains the required authentication credentials)
+ * Keyvault (This contains the required authentication credentials securely)

 The following image gives an outline of the CAM POC Architecture: